Marocas: Club career

 Born in Albufeira, Marocas passed through several amateur clubs in his native Algarve in his early career.
 In the 2013–14 Campeonato Nacional de Seniores he scored 23 goals for Sport Benfica e Castelo Branco, and added three more in other competitions.
 Halfway through the season, he and teammate Alvarinho trained with Zawisza Bydgoszcz of Poland, but only the latter made the move permanent.

 Marocas then moved to Segunda Liga club C.D.
 Santa Clara, but was loaned back to Castelo Branco in September 2014 for the season.
 He made his one professional appearance for the Azorean team on 8 August 2015 in a 1–0 loss at Vitória S.C.
 B, playing the final 17 minutes in place of Paulo Clemente.
 Twenty days later, he terminated his contract by mutual consent with a year remaining.

 After a season with U.D.
 Oliveirense, who were relegated from the second division, Marocas signed with U.D.
 Vilafranquense in the third tier in 2016.
 On 20 November that year, he scored the only goal of a home win against Primeira Liga club F.C.
 Paços de Ferreira in the fourth round of the Taça de Portugal.

 On 7 June 2018, Marocas returned to his native region, signing a two-year deal with former club Louletano D.C. also in the third tier.
+A year later, he moved on to nearby C.F.
+Os Armacenenses in the same league.
+After a spell at C.F.
+Esperança de Lagos, he returned to his hometown club Imortal D.C. in July 2021, with the Campeonato de Portugal now the fourth tier.